hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 Hosts **must** review the following items **before** submitting the conclusion email.
 Checking over these items beforehand will significantly reduce review turnaround times.

 - All staff listings are updated and synchronised.
-Where staff are listed in spreadsheets (e.g. referees assigned to matches), the usernames are current and no nicknames are used.
+Where staff are listed in spreadsheets (e.g. referees assigned to matches), usernames **must** be consistent throughout.
 - All staff are appropriately credited in any spreadsheets.
 - If using Qualifiers, the seeding method, results, and match links are publicly listed and easily accessible as described in [regulatory](#regulatory).
 A third-party **must** be able to reproduce the results **exactly** using the provided match links.
   - Take note of any filtered scores and list them in the email.
 Sometimes, scores are played by mistake or with the wrong format and are excluded at the spreadsheet level but will still show up in the match data when verifying.